Grand Theft Auto Online: Reception

 Many reviewers bemoaned their initial play experience as Grand Theft Auto Online suffered widespread technical issues at launch.
 Destructoids Chris Carter felt the "messy launch" should have been delayed and IGNs Keza MacDonald lamented her "disastrous" play sessions.
 Digital Spys Liam Martin lost his character data and considered the technical issues dwarfed pre-launch anticipation.
 Some reviewers generally praised the game's open-ended and dynamic content; VideoGamers Jon Denton thought the gameplay's "endlessness" made up for its problems and Digital Spys Martin complimented the game's scope.

-Its PlayStation 4 and Xbox One re-release received similar critical reactions.
+The game's PlayStation 4 and Xbox One re-release received similar critical reactions.
 IGNs Dan Stapleton reported low player counts in matches, long wait times in lobbies, server disconnection and occasional crashes.
 "Because of that," he wrote, "I can't strongly recommend ... the multiplayer experience alone".
 VideoGamer.com found progression more streamlined and balanced than before and thought the "grind of just doing PvP until co-op Jobs arrive with regularity" was lost.
 However, they noted frequent server disconnection, especially during load screens.
 Game Informers Andrew Reiner reported "minimal lag or issues in the expanded firefights and races".

 Other game aspects received similar criticism.
 The character creation system was panned as unintuitive with resulting unattractive avatars.
 IGNs MacDonald thought the gameplay's "addictive rhythm" eventually faltered as errands became a monotony.
 GameSpots Carolyn Petit thought the game's early mission palette was marred by "bland last team standing deathmatches".
 Eurogamers Rich Stanton found cooperative gameplay repetitive as players completed the same menial objective cycle.
 GameSpots Mark Walton thought the frenetic action lacked direction, with PvP an "unending cycle of pointless slaughter".
 He considered the reputation system a weak deterrent against foul play and thought the unbalanced game economy was further hindered by low mission payouts.

 Reception has improved over time.
 VG247s Patrick Garratt felt the San Andreas Flight School update incentivised player engagement with the oft-neglected aircraft missions by offering more liberal reward payouts.
-Digital Spy's Martin thought the Heists update encouraged teamwork and "pinpoint coordination", while IGN's Ryan McCaffrey found high replay value in the heists' volatile action.
+Digital Spy's Martin thought the Heists update encouraged teamwork and "pinpoint coordination", while IGNs Ryan McCaffrey found high replay value in the heists' volatile action.
 Eurogamers Stanton enjoyed the strategic planning necessary to pull off a successful heist and thought players were required to think on their feet and adapt to changing scenarios.
 He further noted occasional gameplay pacing issues and technical hiccups such as mid-mission server disconnection.

 The game won Best Multiplayer at the 10th British Academy Games Awards and from GameTrailers.
 Game Revolution and Hardcore Gamer nominated it for Biggest Disappointment.
 At the 2019 Golden Joystick Awards, the game was nominated for Still Playing and won Best Game Expansion for The Diamond Casino & Resort.
 Take-Two Interactive, Rockstar's parent company, stated that by February 2014, 70 percent of Grand Theft Auto V players with Internet access had played Grand Theft Auto Online, and that the game's micro-transactions system was the largest contributor to the company's digital revenue since the launch of Grand Theft Auto Online.